Key Properties of Inconel 601 Tubes for Gas Turbine Applications

 Are Inconel 601 tubes suitable for all parts of a gas turbine?

-While Inconel 601 tubes are excellent for high-temperature components like combustion chambers and transition ducts, other alloys may be more suitable for certain parts depending on specific requirements and operating conditions.
+Although Inconel 601 tubes work well for high-temperature parts like combustion chambers and transition ducts, other alloys might be better for some parts, based on the needs and conditions of use.

 How does the cost of Inconel 601 tubes compare to other materials used in gas turbines?